ajhsu/chromecast-device-emulator/README.md

 ## Receiver Utilities

 ### Record your scenario with IPC Message Recorder
-In order to "RECORD" messages from sender, we created a tool that you can record these messages from REAL cast devices.
+In order to **PRE-RECORD** messages from sender, we've created a tool that you can intercept these messages from a physical Google Cast device by following steps:

 #### 1. Add `receiver-utils` script into your receiver app

-Firstly, you need to place the following script in your receiver app.
+First, you need to place the following script tag into your receiver app.
 ```html
 <!-- Chromecast Device Emulator's Receiver Utilities -->
 <script src="https://unpkg.com/chromecast-device-emulator/dist/receiver-utils.min.js"></script>
 ```

-Please make sure that `receiver-utils` placed **BEFORE** google cast SDKs;

-So that the message recorder can work correctly.
+Please make sure that `receiver-utils` was placed **BEFORE** the google cast SDKs; So that the message recorder can work correctly.

 After placed the script tag, your HTML might look like this: